-Prerequisite(s): Complete BIO 260/261 with a grade of C or higher, or permission of instructor; Co-requisite: BIO 271.
+Prerequisite(s): Complete BIO260/261 with a grade of C or higher, or permission of instructor; Concurrent with BIO271.
 Students will maintain various mammalian cell lines in culture during this course using media prepared in previous class (BMP I) without contamination.
 The goal is to incorporate adherent, semi-adherent and suspension cell lines.
 Culture techniques will be extended to plant cells, insects, fungi and fish cells if possible.
 While the mammalian cultures are being maintained, students will learn aseptic techniques, cell passage, cryopreservation, cell viability, culture media preparation, fetal bovine serum selection, and cell counting.